terciopelo/leachs_storm-petrel_radseq_pipeline/README.md

 ```
 Copy this number string (don't copy the quotes), and paste it into the SFS field in your blueprint file.

+If you're using an unfolded spectrum, only delete the first bin and last bins (monomorphic sites), then copy all other bins and paste them into your blueprint file under SFS.

 ### Step 9: Run Stairway Plot v2

 Unzip prepared Stairway Plot folder